Functions and Parameters#

 print(fexec.get_result())

-• Using extra_args parameter in the map() or map_reduce() calls. extra_args must be a *set or a dict, depending on whether iteradata contains args or kwargs.
+• Using the extra_args parameter in the map() or map_reduce() calls. extra_args must be a tuple or a dict, depending on whether iterdata contains args or kwargs.

-If iterdata is a list of individual values or a list of sets:
+If iterdata is a list of individual values or a list of tuples:

 import lithops